-Introduction: The Media and the Message-Message depends on Medium Difference in writing styles between Newspaper and Magazines Writing for Magazines: Concepts: Demographics (Target Audience); Types of Magazines and How writing differs in them; Differences/Similarities in writing Between Newspaper writing and Magazine writing; Editorials; Layout and Composition Article writing- Structuring for greatest effect- Preparation and organization of article- Specific angle-specific audience.
+Introduction: The Media and the Message-Message depends on Medium Difference in writing styles between Newspaper and Magazines Writing for Magazines:

+Concepts: Demographics (Target Audience); Types of Magazines and How writing differs in them; Differences/Similarities in writing Between Newspaper writing and Magazine writing;

+Editorials; Layout and Composition Article writing-Structuring for greatest effect-

+Preparation and organization of article-Specific angle-specific audience.

 Feature writing-structure- organization- feature angles-simplicity in Style.

-Applied: Feature and Article Writing-Creation of a Magazine-Layout/Composition-Photographs to enhance written word, Product/information-based advertisements Editing: Concepts & Applied: Copy editing process-Guiding principles of editing Grammar- Punctuation-Subbing-Proofreading (Proof-reading notations)- [The AP stylebook can be a Applied-Scripting for a show
+Applied: Feature and Article Writing-Creation of a Magazine-Layout/Compositiongreat guide here.]

+Photographs to enhance written word, Product/information-based advertisements

+Editing: Concepts & Applied: Copy editing process-Guiding principles of editing Grammar-Punctuation-Subbing-Proofreading (Proof-reading notations)-[The AP stylebook can be a

+Note: The Editing component is to be taught simultaneously along with the applied component of the course.
+The teaching should be graded-Beginning with the basic knowledge of grammar and its application up to a level where the student is competent enough to not only edit their own written works but also others'.
+This part of component 1 should be taught over the rest of the components as well, ensuring an increase in the level of efficiency of the student.